gregmajor/dotfiles/README.md

-# dotfiles
+# Greg's dotfiles
-My configuration stuff.
+This is a repository with all of my configuration stuff.